 - Landscaping shall vary on adjacent lots in layout and proportions of hard surface, lawn area and shrub bed areas. - Sod shall not exceed 50% of the total landscaped area of the front yard. - Edible fruit or nut trees and shrubs are encouraged. - Planting beds around the building foundations are encouraged to integrate buildings into the landscape.
 Where space permits, perimeter planting is also encouraged to increase screening for neighbours, soften the impact of fencing, and to minimize sod areas. - Side and back yards will be landscaped with tree and shrub beds as required.
 Alternative surface materials, including unit pavers, patio blocks, slate, gravel, shale, tree mulch, or other permeable materials are permitted and subject to approval by the developer on a lot-by-lot basis. - All planting beds are to be mulched with 100 mm depth ground-tree mulch or equivalent.
-This is to encourage the addition of natural nutrients to the soil through rotting of the mulch, reduction of weed growth, and reduced evaporation. - Use of captured rainwater for irrigation use rather than use of potable water is encouraged. - Vertical gardening, or use of trellises, arbours or other tall elements, in concert with vines and tall narrow plant material, is an important design tool.
+This is to encourage the addition of natural nutrients to the soil through rotting of the mulch, reduction of weed growth, and reduced evaporation. - Use of captured rainwater for irrigation use rather than use of potable water is encouraged. - All corner lots shall have the side lot adjacent to the roadway landscaped to the same standard as the front of lot. - Vertical gardening, or use of trellises, arbours or other tall elements, in concert with vines and tall narrow plant material, is an important design tool.
 Wherever possible, vertical gardening techniques should be incorporated into narrow spaces.